markhsieh2020/Qingping_Barometer_Pro_CGP23W_MQTT/README.md

 - The Barometer Pro S continuously broadcasts data over BLE.
 - In this example, the ESP32-C3 is configured to **publish to MQTT every 5 seconds**.
 - The publish interval can be modified in the source code.
+-
+**PS:** According to the [official Qingping documentation](https://developer.qingping.co/), you can configure **private MQTT mode**.
+However, based on testing:
+- Once private MQTT is enabled, the **Qingping+ app** can no longer display data or modify settings.
+- You will need to **reset the Qingping Barometer ProS (CGP23W)** to restore app functionality.
+- The official Qingping+ app supports **offline buffering**, temporarily storing data when offline and uploading it once the device reconnects.
+- If you want to **keep this offline history feature**, use this **BLE-to-MQTT bridge solution** instead of switching to private MQTT mode.
 ---

 ## Features